 For 2017 we focused on new ideas on how you create payroll efficiency and ensure you are meeting compliance standards.
 We also explored some out of the box ideas about how payroll can be delivered differently.

-In February 2018 we explored how Payroll can increase their credibility and be at the top table.
+In February 2018 in Auckland we explored how Payroll can increase their credibility and be at the top table.
 We looked at Payroll Career paths, how to expand your skills to add strategic work to your role and how to overcome challenges.

 Auckland | London | San Francisco